svenko99/alfred-notion-search/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![macOS](https://svgshare.com/i/ZjP.svg)](https://svgshare.com/i/ZjP.svg)

+## To-do

+- [ ] See why workflow isn't working when there are databases included and fix it
+- [ ] Change the script filter python keyword.
+- [ ] Remove my API from the workflow
+- [ ] Change script filter keyword to `ns`

 ## 🤔 What is it?

 - This Alfred workflow allows you to search for pages in your Notion workspace.